 Creating an online survey will most likely be the most efficient method for surveys and will set you up to analyze the data efficiently.
 But, surveys can yield biased results if your sample size is too low.

 For interviews, you can choose to do individual interviews, group interviews, or focus groups.
 An individual interview will give you a more detailed picture of a specific user's wants and needs, but it is limited in its scope.
-Group interviews bring more players into the game and can help paint a broader picture of the needs, but you need to work to keep the entire group engaged and on track.
+Group interviews bring more players into the game and can help paint a broader picture of the needs, but you need to work to keep the entire team engaged and on track.
 Ideally, you would use a combination of these techniques to achieve the most accurate results.

 Field studies: Advantages